Matcha Tea Lead Free

 Where does your matcha tea come from?

-Our Tea Lover’s ceremonial grade matcha is grown in the green mountain fields west of Kagoshima near the southern-most tip of Japan (photo) while our Foodie’s and Barista’s matcha come from the lush tea fields near Kyoto, Japan.
+Our Tea Lover’s Organic Ceremonial grade matcha is grown in the green mountain fields west of Kagoshima near the southern-most tip of Japan (photo) while our Foodie’s and Barista’s matcha come from the lush tea fields near Kyoto, Japan.

 Is Japan a major exporter of green tea like China?